dellow/Web-Framework/README.md

 #### Using font services with BrowserSync.
 The gulp `sync` task uses the xip.io service by default.
 So to use webfont services like fonts.com and typekit.com with BrowserSync all you need to do is set `*.xip.io` as one of your allowed domains in the font service settings.
 Your fonts will now be available on all your devices using the URL provdided via the `sync` task.

+#### Getting `Error EMFILE, open` errors when running Gulp tasks.
+This is memory limit issue in OSX/Linux systems.
+Simply run `ulimit -n 10000` in your commaned line then the Gulp command again and it should fix the error.

 <a name="changelog"></a>
 ## Changelog
 __2.1.2__: